All published articles of this journal are available on ScienceDirect.

 The relationship between the thermal-physical characteristics of the soil (density, thermal conductivity, specific heat capacity) and the stress level s is weakly negative, regardless of the rate of concrete hardening.

-Figs. (5-6) show the neural network training performance graphs for models 1 and 2, corresponding to slow-hardening and quick-hardening concrete.
+Figs. (5 and 6) show the neural network training performance graphs for models 1 and 2, corresponding to slow-hardening and quick-hardening concrete.
 The lines corresponding to the training, validation, and test samples overlap each other, indicating that the volume of these samples is more than sufficient.
 Both models are characterized by MSE values close to zero.

 Artificial neural networks also allow us to evaluate the significance of features.
 The significance of the input parameters was evaluated using the method of fixing values.
 This method is based on the assumption that if a feature is redundant, then fixing its value at the corresponding input of the neural network will not lead to a noticeable change in the values at the output.
 The algorithm for determining the significance of features is as follows: